 by Andrew Wise

 Social media has seen an unprecedented adoption by consumers.
-For businesses, however, email remains the most dominant form of communication.
+For businesses, however, email remains the most dominant form of communication, and Keap can help you take your emails to the next level.

 As per Boomerang’s analysis of 5 million emails, an average user spends two-and-a-half hours tending to emails every day, and by the end of 2017, 132 billion business emails are estimated to be sent and received per day.